AmandaCallender/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-.foreach allows for the array to be mutable and map() returns a new array the same length.
+`.forEach` allows for the array to be mutable and `.map` returns a new array the same length.

 2. What is the difference between a function and a method?